Politics of India: Law and order

 Terrorism, Naxalism, religious violence and caste-related violence are important issues that affect the political environment of the Indian nation.
 Stringent anti-terror legislation such as TADA, POTA and MCOCA have received much political attention, both in favour and against, and some of these laws were disbanded eventually due to human rights violations.
 However, UAPA was amended in 2019 to negative effect vis-á-vis human rights.

-Terrorism has affected politics India since its conception, be it the terrorism supported from Pakistan or the internal guerrilla groups such as Naxalites.
-In 1991 the former prime minister Rajiv Gandhi was assassinated during an election campaign.
+Terrorism has affected politics in India since its conception, be it the terrorism supported from Pakistan or the internal guerrilla groups such as Naxalites.
+In 1991 the former Prime Minister Rajiv Gandhi was assassinated during an election campaign.
 The suicide bomber was later linked to the Sri Lankan terrorist group Liberation Tigers of Tamil Eelam, as it was later revealed the killing was an act of vengeance for Rajiv Gandhi sending troops in Sri Lanka against them in 1987.

-The Godhra train killings and the Babri Masjid demolition on 6 December 1992 resulted in nationwide communal riots in two months, with the worst occurring in Mumbai with at least 900 dead.
+Babri Masjid demolition on 6 December 1992 resulted in nationwide communal riots in two months, with the worst occurring in Mumbai with at least 900 dead.
 The riots were followed by 1993 Bombay bombings, which resulted in more deaths.

 Law and order issues, such as action against organised crime are issues which do not affect the outcomes of elections.
 On the other hand, there is a criminal–politician nexus.
 Many elected legislators have criminal cases against them.
-In July 2008, the Washington Post reported that nearly a fourth of the 540 Indian Parliament members faced criminal charges, "including human trafficking, child prostitution, immigration rackets, embezzlement, rape and even murder".
+In July 2008, The Washington Post reported that nearly a fourth of the 540 Indian Parliament members faced criminal charges, "including human trafficking, child prostitution, immigration rackets, embezzlement, rape and even murder".